Skip to main content

 Types of Backyard Saunas: Traditional vs. Infrared

-Traditional saunas heat the air to 150–195°F using an electric or wood-burning heater with volcanic rocks.
-You pour water on the rocks for steam (called löyly in Finnish).
-Sessions typically last 15–20 minutes.
-This is the classic Nordic experience — intense heat, followed by a cool-down (some of our customers jump in their pool or roll in the snow).
-Infrared saunas use infrared light panels to heat your body directly at lower air temperatures (120–150°F).
-Sessions are longer (30–45 minutes), and many people find the lower air temperature more comfortable.
+Traditional Finnish saunas heat the air to 150–195°F using an electric or wood-burning heater with volcanic rocks, while infrared saunas heat your body directly at a milder 120–150°F. You pour water on the rocks for steam (called löyly in Finnish) — sessions typically last 15–20 minutes.
+Infrared sessions run longer (30–45 minutes), and many people find the lower air temperature more comfortable.
 Both types deliver health benefits.
-For outdoor backyard installations in Minnesota, I generally recommend traditional saunas — they handle our temperature extremes better and deliver the authentic experience most Minnesotans are looking for.
+In my 35 years selling and installing saunas alongside pools in the Twin Cities, I generally recommend traditional saunas for outdoor Minnesota installations — they handle our temperature extremes better and deliver the authentic experience most Minnesotans want.
+Some of our customers jump in their pool or roll in the snow between sessions.

 Indoor vs. Outdoor: What Works in Minnesota